conduktor/conduktor-docs/docs/platform/navigation/console/schema-registry.md

 - **Topic Name**: This strategy associates your schema with a specific topic of your choosing.
 Simply enter the topic name that you want the schema to apply to.
 You will also need to specify if the schema will apply to the key or value of a message.
 The topic name field will auto-complete for you, so no need to remember specific spellings!

 - **Record Name**: This is set within a message.
 The schema will only apply to messages with the record name that you define, but it will apply globally across all topics.
 Note that the field which this will apply to varies based on the format you choose.
-For Avro, this is set by {name}.
-For JSON, it is {title}.
-For Protobuf, it will be {message}.
+For Avro, this is set by `{name}`.
+For JSON, it is `{title}`.
+For Protobuf, it will be `{message}`.

 - **Topic + Record Name**: Choose this option if you want your schema to apply to both a specific topic, and messages with a specific name within that topic.